 The Ride To Walk Endurance Race

-Our goal is to provide a safe, friendly, beautiful location to run as long your heart desires, or for up to 24 hours- whichever comes first.
+Our goal is to provide a safe, friendly, beautiful location to run as long your heart desires, or for up to 48 hours- whichever comes first.
 This is a fixed-time loop format, meaning you can stop and rest, eat, nap, go watch a movie, whatever you want to do - but the clock never stops.
-We will offer a 24-hour race, two 12-hour options, and two 6-hour races, as well as a new 100 mile option!
+We will offer a 48 hour race, two 24 hour options, three 12 hour options, and three 6-hour options, as well as the 100 mile race.

-The event takes place at, and will benefit, Ride To Walk in Lincoln, California.
+The event takes place at, and will benefit, Ride To Walk in Penryn, California.

 Ride To Walk's mission is to enhance the lives of children and young adults with neurological disabilities by providing innovative therapeutic horseback riding activities that are recreational in nature and adapted to the individual's needs and abilities.
 Ride To Walk strives to provide a positive support system for individuals with disabilities, their parents/caregivers, and our community.